sumeetpalsingh/R_course/Homework/Session2_DataFrame.md

-Homework, Session 2: Dataframe
+Homework, Session 2: Data structures
 ================

-We will again be using Swirl for practicing subsetting of data and tidyverse
+We will be using Swirl for learning about and manipulating basic data structures in R
 -----

-There are in total four exercises.
+There are in total three exercises.
 Try to have patience and finish them slowly.
 They will be well worth the effort!

 ### Start Swirl